A facelift can help restore a youthful appearance.

 The results of your facelift are permanent.
 Your face will look 10-15 years younger, and this will not change.
 You will, of course, continue to age, but you will age from a younger starting point.
 To keep up with this aging, many patients have a more limited procedure again in five to 10 years.

-When can I get back to my normal routine after undergoing facelift surgery?
+When can I get back to my normal routine?

-How does facelift surgery compare to dermal fillers?
+How does a facelift compare to dermal fillers?

 You’ve probably heard med spas promising their “liquid facelifts” accomplishing the same rejuvenation as surgical facelifts, but this isn’t accurate.
 Yes, dermal fillers will return the volume to sunken cheeks and to areas around the mouth.
 But, as you would assume, they can’t change the underlying sagging of the skin and musculature.
 They can’t reposition the skin and muscle to their former higher positions on the cheeks.
 Dermal fillers can improve volume deficits for up to one year.
 Surgical facelifts provide permanent change.